m-stone/RCBeam/README.md

 Units are in US standard -- usually inches, lbs.

 The test beam is from tests performed on RC Beams based on work done by me during my MS at UF.
 The beam is a 10' long (9' clear span) simply supported beam reinforced with Gr60 rebar -- 2#6 for compression and 2#7 for tension.
 The beam is shear reinforced with closed #3 stirrups at 5" o/c.
 The concrete material is SAM-35 from ERDC, with a target 28-day compressive strength of 35 MPa.
 Shear is not taken into account.
 Steel model is EPP with yield strength of 60ksi, and the concrete model is shown below.
-Concrete tension stiffening is taken into account using Hsu's model.
+Concrete tension stiffening is taken into account.

 ### Material Properties
 ![image](https://user-images.githubusercontent.com/1676839/144453511-91a11a54-0284-4326-aef5-d7cf7a5b8c2e.png)